 - Multiple PacketExpert™ can be controlled remotely from single client application via MAPS™ CLI server.

-- Scripts for Bert, Loopback, RFC 2544, Record Playback, IPLinkSim™, PacketBroker, and ExpertSAM™ testing
+- Scripts for Bert, Loopback, RFC 2544, Record Playback, IPLinkSim™, PacketBroker, WAN Link Emulation, Multi-stream Traffic Generation and Analysis, and ExpertSAM™ testing

-- Client user (TCL, Python, C#) run client scripts which executes the command that instructs the MAPS™ CLI Server.
+- Client user (Python, C#) run client scripts which executes the command that instructs the MAPS™ CLI Server.

 - MAPS™ Client interface interprets the User Events from Client user to MAPS™ CLI Server and vice versa.

-- MAPS™ CLI Server runs the CLI script to perform the particular PacketExpert™ test like BERT, RFC 2544 etc.
+- MAPS™ CLI Server runs the CLI script to perform the PacketExpert™ tests like BERT, RFC 2544 etc.

 The Client script contains built-in commands which instruct MAPS™ CLI Server to Start/Stop Testbed, Start/Stop Scripts, Apply User Events, Apply Global Variables, Load Profiles, Passing values to the variables, and similarly others.